-A stock exchange can be defined as the marketplace where capital or securities, like bonds and stocks, are purchased and retailed.
+A stock exchange, including the Structure of Stock Exchanges In India, can be defined as the marketplace where capital or securities, like bonds and stocks, are purchased and retailed.
 Bonds are generally marketed over Over-the-Counter (OTC).
 However, some corporate bonds are possible to trade on stock exchanges.

-What is the purpose of Stock Exchanges?
+What is the Purpose of Stock Exchanges?

 The Bombay Stock Exchange and the National Stock Exchange

 In the Structure of Stock Exchanges In India and the Structure of the Indian Stock Market, most trading occurs on the two central stock exchanges: the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).
 These exchanges are home to many of our nation’s major companies, with listings on both platforms.
 As a result, both exchanges compete for trading activity, which leads to reduced trading costs and improved market efficiency.

 Furthermore, the presence of arbitrageurs helps to keep stock prices on both exchanges closely aligned.
 This ensures that the prices of the same stocks on the BSE and NSE stay within a narrow range.

 What Is the Bombay Stock Exchange?

 The Bombay Stock Exchange (BSE) plays a significant role in the Structure of Stock Exchanges In India and the Structure of the Indian Stock Market.
 Established in 1875 by the Native Share and Stock Brokers’ Association, it’s the country’s first and largest securities market, headquartered in Maharashtra, Mumbai.
 In 2022, it boasts around 6,000 registered firms, making it one of the world’s largest stock exchanges, alongside NYSE, NASDAQ, Shanghai Stock Exchange, Japan Exchange Group, and the London Stock Exchange group.